huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

-> Shall we preblur the kernel and spectrum?
+> Sometimes, the kernel functions and spectral functions can be preblurred to obtain smoother results.
+Shall we preblur them?
+If `blur` is larger than zero, then it means the blur parameter.
+If `blur` is smaller than zero, then it means that the preblur is disable.

 *Type:*